 There are three types of cough medications available OTC for the temporary relief of cough due to a cold.
 They are oral cough suppressants, oral expectorants, and topical (externally applied) medicines.

 Codeine and hydrocodone are narcotic oral cough suppressants that require a doctor's prescription.
 Dextromethorphan is an oral cough suppressant that is available OTC.
 Dextromethorphan is chemically related to codeine and acts on the brain to suppress cough, but it does not have the pain-relieving and addictive properties of codeine.
 Diphenhydramine is another non-narcotic medication that acts on the brain to suppress cough.
 It is also an antihistamine.

 Dextromethorphan and diphenhydramine can be used to relieve a dry, hacking cough.
 They are not generally used to suppress a productive cough (when sputum is coughed up).
 Suppressing a productive cough impairs the clearing of secretions and mucous from the airways, which is generally undesirable.
 However, cough suppressants are sometimes used to suppress even productive coughs if they are especially bothersome and prevent restful sleep.

 Guaifenesin is an oral expectorant that is believed to increase the leaking of fluid out of the lung tissue and into the airways.
-This action thins (liquefies) the thick mucous in the airways and facilitates the clearing of the mucous by coughing.
+This action thins (liquefies) the thick mucus in the airways and facilitates the clearing of the mucous by coughing.
 Clearing of mucous from the airways decreases cough.